FAB1150/ESP32_fan_control/README.md

   ``` c++
   #define DEBUG
   ```
-* Now flas the code to the ESP32.
+* Now flash the code to the ESP32.
 This also lets you know if you made any mistakes in the fan curve configuration!
 If you have difficulty flashing to the ESP32 and you did everything follow [this tutorial][link6] tells you to do, try holding the BOOT button on the ESP32 while it is flashing.
 Your finger might hate you ;)

 \#todo
 define the correct pins